diogo-febra-ferreira/3Dfurniture/README.md

 # 3DfurnitureWebsite

 ## What is this project?
-A project with the objective of getting familiar with the "**Three.js**" javascript library and the application "**Blender**", with the purpose of displaying a 3D image on a webpage which can be interacted with.
+A project with the objective of getting familiar with the "**Three.js**" JavaScript library and the application "**Blender**", with the purpose of displaying a 3D image on a webpage which can be interacted with.

-## VIdeo demonstration
+## Video demonstration

 https://user-images.githubusercontent.com/76527448/224738519-9582c8c5-9b3f-4e72-ab15-fac69cbf9314.mp4
+Here we can see the user changing the lighting, both materials the furniture is made of, rotating the 3D model, and opening and closing the movable parts with an animation.